jtucker20/Lab7_8/README.md

 ##THIS TEMPLATE FILE MUST BE UPDATED FOR EVERY SINGLE PROJECT WITH:
 1. Learn to implement list conversion.
-2. Convert information from input maps (inflation data from DJI.csv) into Strings and format.
+2. Convert information from input maps (inflation data from DJI.csv) into Strings to format and write to a file.
 3. Running the main application should produce files formatted as expected.